...

 Here are some examples of when you’d have an eligible housing disrepair claim and an eligible personal injury claim:

 • You told your landlord that your staircase was broken.
 6 months later, there’s still been no attempt to repair the staircase.
-The staircase then collapses while you’re on them, causing you to fall from a height and suffer a back injury.
+The staircase then collapses while you’re on it, causing you to fall from a height and suffer a back injury.

 • You told your landlord that your roof was leaking.
 Your landlord did not investigate this issue.
 4 months later, you slip and fall on the wet floor caused by the leak.
 From the slip and fall, you fracture your forearm.